hkpeterpeter/teamform-seed/README.md

 After running this command, a new folder will be created:

-* `node_modules` - It contains the npm packages for the tools we need to build and test our web application
+* `node_modules` - It contains the npm packages for the necessary tools we need to build and test our web application

 ### Run the Application

-We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+We have preconfigured the project via a configuration file `package.json`.
+The simplest way to start this web application is:

 ```
 npm start
 ```

-After that, open a web browse with the following URL: `http://localhost:8080/index.html`.
+After that, open a web browser (Google chrome desktop/mobile web browser is recommended) with the following URL: `http://localhost:8080/index.html`.

 ## Directory Layout